Confidential direct line: 0845 265 8000

 The ECB understands the continued risk that corruption poses to cricket.
 The focus of the Anti-Corruption Unit (ACU) is the prevention of corruption in domestic cricket, with emphasis on the following:

-- Providing guidance and awareness to participants in the game
+- Providing guidance and support

 The following video has been made in collaboration with the PCA and the Federation of International Cricketers’ Association (FICA), and forms a key part of participant education.
 It covers the three main risk areas of the Anti-Corruption Code: